kunkaweb/word_vectors_game_of_thrones-LIVE/README.md

 # word_vectors_game_of_thrones-LIVE
-This is the code for the "How to Make Word Vectors from Game of Thrones (LIVE) " Siraj Raval on Youtube
+This is the code for the "How to Make Word Vectors from Game of Thrones (LIVE) " from Siraj Raval on Youtube.

+I've made some edits due to libraries updates.

 ##Overview